PowerDNS/pdns/pdns/dnsdistdist/docs/reference/netmaskgroup.rst

     .. versionadded:: 1.9.0

-    Add one or more masks from an existing to this NMG.
+    Add all masks from an existing NMG to this NMG.

     :param NetmaskGroup otherNMG: Add the masks from a :class:`NetmaskGroup` to this one.